 Alexander Capelluto ’08, a rising junior in Berkeley College, was killed Thursday morning when he was hit by a truck while biking to campus from the Gilder Boathouse in Derby, Conn.

 According to the West Haven Police Department, Capelluto, who was 20 years old, was struck by a 10-wheel truck at the intersection of Derby Avenue and Forest Road in West Haven at about 10:40 Thursday morning.
-No one has been charged in the incident, but the accident is under investigation by the West Haven police.
+No one has been charged in the incident, but the truck accident is under investigation by the West Haven police.

 Capelluto, a member of the varsity lightweight crew team, stayed in New Haven after the end of term to train with the team, which has two races left in its season.
 At Yale, he also served as a Freshman Outdoor Orientation Trip leader and helped organize relief efforts after Hurricane Katrina.
 Over the summer, Capelluto planned to participate in the Habitat Bike Challenge, a two-month-long bike ride that raises money for Habitat for Humanity.